rasky/small64/README.md

            ----------------------

 So our intro *has to be the header and the IPL3*.
 This means that the intro must also take care of initializing RDRAM.
-And moreover, the intro itself has to match the hardcoded checksum that IPL1/2 is going to calculate, otherwise it will not boot.
+And moreover, **the intro itself has to match the hardcoded checksum that IPL1/2 is going to calculate**, otherwise it will not boot.

 Inserting some code in the header is a common technique on PC too, so we just adapted the same logic to Nintendo 64.
 In our case, there is only one part that we need to preserve: byte 2, 3, and 4 that are used by IPL1/2 to configure the ROM access speed.
 Everything else can be used.
-As a nice touch, we also stored the ASCII name at offset 0x20, so that it is displayed correctly by flashcart menus and ROM managers.
+As a nice touch, we also store the ASCII name at offset 0x20 as expected in ROMs, so that it is displayed correctly by flashcart menus and ROM managers.

 To boot the console, we had to write our own *compact* RDRAM initialization routine.
 This was a bit challenging if you consider that the full initialization